Unofficial results of primary election for City Council 2021 - Picayune Item

 Tammy Valente : 46

-Council Precinct 3
+Councilor Precinct 3

 Jan Miller Stevens : 92